How to Wish Your Coworker a Happy Retirement

 - I just want to say, "Thank You."
 You always listened, you always had something constructive to say, and you always offered support and encouragement with an unflagging spirit.
 I've learned so much from you, and I will miss working with you.
 Keep in touch, please.
 Now go... go on, get the skis out, find the canoe, get started on the "to be read" pile.
 Enjoy!
 You deserve it.

 - Working with you has been an immense pleasure for the past couple of years.
-Your graciousness about the people with whom you work, your delight in and your acknowledgment of their successes, and your ability to make them the heroes, has always impressed me.
+Your graciousness about the people with whom you work, your delight in and your acknowledgment of their successes, and your ability to make them the heroes, have always impressed me.
 Your work brought a huge, new capacity to my work that is helping me to live out my own personal and professional mission.
 And, my audience benefits from your contributions every day.
 On a personal level, I have enjoyed our friendship and will delight in continuing it into your retirement, even when we no longer work together regularly.

 - While your lovely presence will be missed in the office, the great work you did here ensures that you will not be forgotten anytime soon.
 What you achieved at this company made quite an impact, and that’s not so easy to do these days.
 Thank you for being a tireless professional, a helpful coworker, and a good friend.
 Now go and relax!